hoangloc0402/playsim_output_2_excel/README.md

-# yaml_2_excel
+## playsim_output_2_excel

 This is a tool for compiling all config.yaml and kpi.yaml files inside one branch directory into one single Excel (.xlxs) file.

 ### Directory structure:
-The branch directory must have structure like described bellow both the config.yaml and kpi.yaml must exist in each execution folder:
+The branch directory must have structure like described bellow, both the config.yaml and kpi.yaml must exist in each execution folder:
 <pre>
 /branch_dir
 │